-Reviews were set up in early 2016 and consultations on major changes will take place later this year with the hope that implementation will follow soon after.
+Reviews were set up in early 2016 and consultations on major changes are expected to take place later this year with the hope that implementation will follow soon after.

 But the King's Fund warned that the changes could be subject to legal challenges.

-A £1.8bn pot set aside this year for funding transformation has been used to shore up NHS trust finances as they struggle to balance their books.
+A £1.8bn pot has been set aside this year to help fund transformation, but figures released last week showed that has been used to shore up NHS trust finances as they struggle to balance their books.